ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingservers.md

 * Adding ESXi servers to vCenter Server instances with VMware vSphere® 6.5 is not supported.
 * For the edge services cluster, you cannot add or remove ESXi servers.
-* For existing instances with vSphere 6.7u1, you can add ESXi servers with either vSphere 6.7u1 or vSphere 6.7u3.
+* For existing instances with vSphere 6.7, you cannot add ESXi servers.
 * {{site.data.content.para-vcenteraddESXiservers}}
 * A vCenter Server instance with NFS storage must have at least three ESXi servers.
 Each of the nondefault clusters can be expanded to have up to 59 ESXi servers.
 * A vCenter Server instance with vSAN™ storage must have at least four ESXi servers.